Lifestyle & Fashion

 Stones have always made people dream, even fantasize.
 They have even driven some crazy at times.

 Three unusual gemologists, passionate about precious stones, travel around the world in search of the most beautiful ones.
-They take us behind the scenes of one of the most cutthroat markets in the world, from the mines of Asia to the displays of the most famous jewellers.
+They take us behind the scenes of one of the most cutthroat industry, from the mines of Asia to the most famous jewellers.

 AIRLINES WORLDWIDE: WAR OF LUXURY IN THE CLOUDS [24’]